RasaHQ/rasa/docs/nlu/entity-extraction.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 You can use regular expressions to help the CRF model learn to recognize entities.
-In your training data (see :ref:`training-data-format`) you can provide a list of regular expressions, each of which provides the ``CRFEntityExtractor`` with an extra binary feature, which says if the regex was found (1) or not (0).
+In your training data (see :ref:`training-data-format`) you can provide a list of regular expressions, each of which provides a the ``CRFEntityExtractor`` with an extra binary feature, which says if the regex was found (1) or not (0).

 For example, the names of German streets often end in ``strasse``.
-By adding this as a regex, we are telling the model to pay attention to words ending this way, and will quickly learn to associate that with a location entity.
+By adding this as a regex, we are telling the model to pay attention to words ending this way, and will quickly learn to a associate that with a location entity.

 If you just want to match regular expressions exactly, you can do this in your code,